-Table 5 also shows that DWA's estimated 2022 Allocated Charges are about 93% of DWA's estimated Applicable Charges.
+Table 5 also shows that DWA's estimated 2023 Allocated Charges are about 91% of DWA's estimated Applicable Charges.
 Since groundwater replenishment assessments are used for groundwater replenishment purposes only, implementation of the maximum permissible replenishment assessment rate based on DWA's Applicable Charges would result in the collection of excess funds that would have to be applied to replenishment charges during subsequent years.

-Rather than collect excess funds one year and apply the excess funds to replenishment charges in subsequent years, DWA attempts to establish from year to year the replenishment assessment rate that will result in collection of essentially the funds necessary to meet its annual groundwater replenishment charges.
+Rather than collect excess funds one year and apply the excess funds to replenishment charges in subsequent years, DWA attempts to establish from year to year the replenishment assessment rate that will result in collection of the funds essential to meeting its annual groundwater replenishment costs.
 DWA therefore bases the Table A portion of its replenishment assessment on estimated Allocated Charges, rather than estimated Applicable Charges.

-Pursuant to Section 15.4(f) of current Desert Water Agency Law, the maximum permissible replenishment assessment rate that can be established for fiscal year 2022/2023 based on Applicable State Water Project Charges is approximately \$225/AF, based on DWA's estimated Applicable Charges (Delta Water Charge, Variable Transportation Charge, and Off-Aqueduct Power Charge) of \$10,140,788 (average of estimated 2022 and 2023 Applicable Charges) and estimated 2022/2023 combined assessable production of 45,090 AF within the WWR and MC AOBs.
+Pursuant to Section 15.4(f) of current Desert Water Agency Law, the maximum permissible replenishment assessment rate that can be established for fiscal year 2023/2024 based on Applicable State Water Project Charges is approximately \$253/AF, based on DWA's estimated Applicable Charges (Delta Water Charge, Variable Transportation Charge, and Off-Aqueduct Power Charge) of \$11,004,738 (average of estimated 2023 and 2024 Applicable Charges) and estimated 2023/2024 combined assessable production of 43,560 AF within the WWR and MC AOBs.